HomeHealth articlesmale breast cancerMale Breast Cancer

 What Are the Symptoms?

-The symptoms are similar to that of women with breast cancer.
+The symptoms are similar to those of women with breast cancer.
 The following symptoms can be indicative of breast cancer and require consultation and examination with a physician.

 • Presence of lump in the breast.